 To be certain your deck can support your spa, you must know the deck's maximum load capacity.
 Consult a qualified building contractor or structural engineer.
-To find the weight of your spa, its contents and occupants, refer to the Spa Specifications for your model.
+To find the weight of your spa, its contents and occupants, refer to the Spa Specifications chart on the back cover.
 This weight per square foot must not exceed the structure's rated capacity, or serious structural damage could result.

-INDOOR/BASEMENT INSTALLATION
+DR/BASEMENT INSTALLATION